lcnicolau/cs50-todo-list/README.md

 #### `src/main/java/io/github/lcnicolau/cs50/todolist/ErrorController.java`

-[Spring][spring-boot] `@Controller` that handles error rendering in the view, inherits from the `BasicErrorController` class and customizes errors associated with specific [htmx] requests.
+[Spring][spring-boot] `@Controller` that handles error rendering in the view, extends the `BasicErrorController` class and customizes errors associated with specific [htmx] requests.
 In addition, it is annotated as `@ControllerAdvice`, which allows it to properly map certain exceptions that occur in the application to be displayed to the user.

 #### `src/main/java/io/github/lcnicolau/cs50/todolist/MainController.java`

 [Spring][spring-boot] `@Controller` that handles the rendering of the application pages.
-The project consists of 5 main pages (`/home`, `/tasks`, `/users`, `/signup`, `/login`) that can be accessed directly by typing their URL in the browser, or through the provided navigation menu.
+The project consists of five main pages (`/home`, `/tasks`, `/users`, `/signup`, `/login`) that can be accessed directly by typing their URL in the browser, or through the provided navigation menu.
 This controller checks if it is a [htmx] ([AJAX]) request or not, to return only a fragment with the relevant content of the page, or the full page if the user has accessed it through the URL in the browser.

 #### `src/main/java/io/github/lcnicolau/cs50/todolist/config/**`

 This package contains several `@Component` and `@Configuration` classes that provide additional functionality or allow you to customize certain framework aspects, such as [security][spring-boot-starter-security], [validation][spring-boot-starter-validation], [data access][spring-boot-starter-data-jpa], or [view rendering][spring-boot-starter-thymeleaf].

-For example, the `DataConfig.java` class, annotated as `@EnableJpaAuditing`, defines an `AuditorAware` bean based on the authenticated user.
+For example, the [DataConfig.java] class, annotated as `@EnableJpaAuditing`, defines an `AuditorAware` bean based on the authenticated user.
 This minimal configuration enables the use of `@CreatedDate` and `@CreatedBy` in `@Entity` classes to automatically set the date and author of each task.

-The `@Password` annotation uses a regular expression to validate the strength of passwords, and it is available for use on the `@Entity User`, like the `@Email` annotation provided by Spring Validation.
+The [@Password] annotation uses a regular expression to validate the strength of passwords, and it is available for use on the `@Entity User`, like the `@Email` annotation provided by [Spring Validation][spring-boot-starter-validation].

-In addition, the `SecurityAwareErrorAttributes` class extends the functionality of `DefaultErrorAttributes` to check for common security errors associated with the current request or stored in session, useful for example, after a redirect to the `/login` page.
+In addition, the [SecurityAwareErrorAttributes.java] class extends the functionality of `DefaultErrorAttributes` to check for common security errors associated with the current request or stored in session; useful, for example, after a redirect to the `/login` page.

 Security configurations are discussed in detail in the next section.